 In the digital era, it is vital to ensure the security of our online data against unauthorized users.
 There were 1,802 global large-scale data breaches (breaches that affect a large amount of people, compromise extremely sensitive data, and/or tremendously impact the victims in a negative way) reported in 2022, leading to numerous individuals having their most valuable information exposed (1).
 One security measure that could be implemented to protect data is encryption algorithms.
 Defined as methods of converting data from plaintext (unencrypted) to ciphertext (encrypted), these algorithms play a pivotal role in safeguarding sensitive information from malicious intent (2).
 Encryption algorithms render plaintext data incomprehensible to anyone without the appropriate decryption key.
 Such encryption algorithms play a crucial role in safeguarding sensitive information across various types of data files, including text documents, images, videos, audio files, and executables.

 Yet, each file type has a difference of which it is encrypted, even though they all follow the same process.
-When one opens a file’s contents with a terminal window, the majority of PDF, DOCX, etc. files will represent readable words.
-On the other hand, images, videos, and other non-document file types are depicted as binary in the form of gibberish symbols with the terminal.
-Understanding the pre-encrypted content allows for readability of the file content.
-However, after encryption, both files become unreadable gibberish blobs of symbols.
-On top of that, encryption algorithms for each file type varies based on platform.
-Adobe Acrobat is a common PDF and document type encrypted, yet unable to encrypt others.
-The same can be said for video, image, and more (3,4).
-While the plaintext content of a PDF file may differ from that of an MP4 file (3), encryption algorithms transform these files into ciphertext, solidifying a wall of security between attackers with intent to harm (4).
-This process ensures that even if attackers gain access to encrypted data, they cannot discern its original meaning without the appropriate decryption keys.
-Thus, encryption techniques create a robust security barrier against malicious intent, irrespective of the type of data being protected (2, 5).
+For our research experiment, we will be using (.txt) files of varying lengths.
+Regardless of the file type and the manner in which their data is depicted (later discussed in the discussion section), encryption algorithms transform these files into ciphertext, solidifying a wall of security between attackers with intent to harm (3, 4).
+Encryption techniques create a security barrier against malicious intent by ensuring that even if attackers gain access to encrypted data, they cannot discern its original meaning without the appropriate decryption keys, regardless of the type of data being protected (2, 5).

 Three encryption algorithms were selected for this study: Advanced Encryption Standard (AES), ChaCha20, and Blowfish, all of which are symmetric encryption algorithms (4).
 Symmetric encryption uses the same key to both encrypt and decrypt a file, while asymmetric encryption algorithms utilize different keys for the encryption and decryption processes.
 We only tested symmetric encryption algorithms because they are generally faster in encryption and decryption (5, 6).